jrbuchanan02/videogame/README.md

  system is left in the exact state that it was in prior to the install (excluding any changes other than those Videogame may have made).

- As of the time of writing, Videogame is nowhere near reaching either goal.
+ As of the time of writing, Videogame is nowhere near reaching either goal 1 or 2.
  The game is not even currently playable.
 However, you can run the unit-tests for the engine.
 Videogame compiles against g++ version 10.3 and uses the C++ 20 standard.
 However, aside from those two requirements, Videogame should build and function properly on most / all Windows / Linux systems (64-bit systems).